dinandb/Implementations-bachelor-thesis-Dinand-Blom/readme.md

 `F = GF(q)`

+all sage functionalities can be imported as follows:

+`from sage import *`

 For random matrices and vectors we have similar functions.
 For tensor equality we have a function that checks that all entries of both tensors are equal.
 # Constructing new tensors
 In the case where we were given an $n^3$ tensor $C$ and a triplet of matrices $(A,B,M)$, and wanted to construct a new tensor $D$ such that $(C &rarr; D) = (A,B,M)$ we used the following definition given in section 2.2.